Alphanovel App

 Almost…

-Standing before her was the most excellent excuse of a man that the girl had ever spied with her two doe eyes.
+Standing before the girl was the most excellent excuse of a man she had ever spied with her two doe eyes.
 He was perfect, no more than 35 and tall… and built… and... she didn't know where to let her gaze settle.
-Sporting a perfect pitch of black hair, he stared back with crystal blue eyes and a tiny grin that made her insides melt.
+Sporting an ideal pitch of black hair, he stared back with crystal blue eyes and a tiny grin that made her insides melt.

 She almost called over her shoulder.
 Almost asked him what he was at the college for.